kalistamp/daily/README.md

 5. Optionally **Commit to repo** writes it to `monthly-reports/YYYY-MM.md`.
 6. Answer the questions in the **reflection** box — auto-saved to the Gist.

+## The daily journal is strictly read-only

+The app **only ever reads** `2026/2026daily_pt1.md` (via `GET`).
+It is never written, modified, or deleted.
+Enforced in `script.js`:

+- Repo writes go through **one** function, `githubPutRepoFile()`, which calls `assertRepoWritable()` **before any network request**.
+- That guard allows writes to exactly one path shape — `monthly-reports/YYYY-MM.md` — and refuses everything else, including the journal.
+It resolves `.`/`..` first, so path traversal can't reach the journal, and it also denylists the journal path explicitly.
+- The only repo-write feature is the optional **Commit to repo** button (reports → `monthly-reports/`).
+There is no code path that writes the journal.

+**Strongest guarantee (recommended):** if you don't need the *Commit to repo* button, issue your token with **Contents: Read-only** (+ Gists: Read/Write).
+Then GitHub itself rejects any write to *any* repo file — the journal can't be touched even by a bug or a compromised page.
+If you *do* want that button,
+Contents: Read/Write is required (fine-grained PATs can't scope to a subpath), and the in-app guard above is what protects the journal.

 ## Optional device lock

 Settings → **Device lock** sets a passphrase gate for this browser.
 It is a